hertheim/quiz-app/README.md

     # or
     pnpm install
     ```

-## Usage
-Run the development server:
+4. Run the development server:
 ```bash
 npm run dev
 # or